M1TCH3llM/Linear-Music-Player-/README.md

 ![Midea Player Screen Shot](/Public/MediaPlayer.png)

-Hey, thanks for taking the time to work on this exercise.
-We're excited to see what you came up with – the goal was to create an audio player for playing a predefined playlist of audio files.
-Think of it like a stripped-down version of Spotify or the classic Winamp.

 ## Getting Started

 This project is a React-based audio player that allows users to play through a predefined playlist of audio files.